foundry-rs/starknet-foundry/design_documents/accessing_emitted_events.md

 It will panic if:
 - not all defined events were emitted
-- some other events where emitted
+- some other events were emitted

 ### Usage example